mickaelandrieu/docs-1/doc/developer-documentation/components/renderer.md

 </html>
 ```

-In BackBee Standard application you also have access to specific helpers:
+In BackBee Standard application, theses additional helpers are available:

 * ``bbtoolbar()`` : display the toolbar application. *You need to have an element with the CSS identifier **bb5-site-wrapper** or else the application has bad design behaviors*.
-* ``navbar()`` : display a menu for all pages which has the "display in the menus" option activated.
+* ``navbar()`` : display a menu for all pages that have the "display in the menus" option activated.
 * ``container()`` allows you to loop into the contentset of your layout and then, design your page.

-As a complete example, you can take a look at the *Article* layout:
+For a complete example, you can take a look at the *Article* layout:

 ```twig
 <!DOCTYPE html>